qmk/qmk_firmware/keyboards/skyloong/gk75/q2/ansi/readme.md

-# The GK75 Q2 is an RGB matrix Keyboard with an encoder.
+# The GK75 Q2 ansi is an RGB matrix Keyboard with an encoder.

 ![GK75 Q2 ansi](https://i.imgur.com/G9PrQtth.png)